mixxxdj/manual/source/chapters/advanced_topics.rst

    Seeks a player to the start and then stops it.

    :range: binary
-   :feedback: Deck stops at the beginning
+   :feedback: Deck stops at the beginning.

    .. versionadded:: v1.10.0